-USEPA also proposed new NAAQS for fine particulate matter ("PM2.5") in June 2012 and finalized the NAAQS on December 14, 2012.
+USEPA also proposed new NAAQS for fine particulate matter ("PM2.5") in June 2012 and finalized that NAAQS on December 14, 2012.
 This action lowered the primary annual PM2.5 NAAQS from 15 micrograms per cubic meter (" μ g/m3") to 12 μ g/m3.
 The D.C.
 Circuit Court of Appeals upheld this revision on May 9, 2014.

-Both the ozone and PM2.5 revised NAAQS may have an impact on general economic development throughout AMP's footprint states, based on the final standards.
-For example, metropolitan or industrialized counties could become nonattainment areas under the new ozone and PM standard.
-This could require local reductions of nitrogen oxides, volatile organic compounds, sulfur dioxide, and particulate matter.
+Both the revised ozone and PM2.5 NAAQS may have an impact on general economic development throughout AMP's footprint states, based on the final standards.
+For example, metropolitan or industrialized counties could be designated nonattainment areas under the new ozone and PM2.5 standard.
+This designation could require states to implement additional air pollution rules to effect reductions of nitrogen oxides, volatile organic compounds, sulfur dioxide, and particulate matter.